-So, before you get to that point, it may help to learn some of the signs that someone doesn’t care about your feelings or the relationship.
+So, before you get to that point, it may help to learn some of the signs that someone doesn’t care about you or the relationship.
 It may also help to explore whether you tend to establish this type of relationship often.

-Certain signs that someone may not value your relationship are easy to spot.
+Certain signs that someone may not value you or your relationship are easy to spot.

 A common one is not asking you about your feelings, life, or what’s important to you.
 This can look different depending on the relationship.